 The above map documents real-time media bubbles throughout PA-07, a toss-up House race recently redrawn to advantage Republicans.
 However, the Republican incumbent who dominated the district in years past resigned this year amidst scandal, which changed the status of the PA-07 midterm from “safe” to “toss-up”.

 The behavioral patterns we see in PA-07 today support how close things are in the district this year.
-While the voters in the Western part of the district are largely engaging with conservative media, voters in the East have a real demand for independent and liberal-based media.
+While the voters in the western part of the district are largely engaging with conservative media, voters in the east have a demand for independent and liberal-based media.

 Stay Tuned for More Resonate AI Behavioral Maps